and-tech-eu/mongoose-os-libs-mcp23xxx/README.md

 ## Implementation details

-The MCP230XX is a bi-directional GPIO.
-Writes to the ports can change the state from high to low.
-If the port is high, it is pulled up by a weak current.
-Each pin can be pulled low by an external device, in which case reads from that pin return 0.
-Each pin can be explicitly set as INPUT or OUTPUT pin.
+The MCP230XX is a bi-directional GPIO with input pullup capability.
+Each input pin can be explicitly set as INPUT or OUTPUT pin.
 For INPUT pins, the pin can be left floating or pulled up with a 100kOhm internal resistor.

+Interrupts are handled with this driver.
+This allows for callbacks to be set for INPUT pin state changes.

+**NOTE**: For simplicity reasons, on the MCP23x17 chips, `intA` and `intB` are combined, so it does not matter which of the pins are used on the chip, any port/pin state change will fire an interrupt, and only one pin needs to be used on the MCU to handle all 16 ports.

 ## API Description